django-oscar/django-oscar/docs/source/introduction.rst

-Named after Oscar Peterson (http://en.wikipedia.org/wiki/Oscar_Peterson), django-oscar is a flexible ecommerce platform, designed to build domain-driven ecommerce sites to be constructed.
+Named after Oscar Peterson (http://en.wikipedia.org/wiki/Oscar_Peterson), django-oscar is a flexible ecommerce platform, designed to build domain-driven ecommerce sites.
 It is not supposed to be a framework that can be downloaded and fully set up by simply adjusting a configuration file: there will always be some developer work required to make sure the models match those from your domain - this is the nature of domain modelling.

-However, a small amount of work up front in determine the right models for your shop can really pay off in terms of building a high-quality application that is a pleasure to work with and maintain.
+That said, a small amount of work up front in determine the right models for your shop can really pay off in terms of building a high-quality application that is a pleasure to work with and maintain.
+It's better to extend core models with fields relevant to your domain that attempting to write code so "generic" that is can handle any situation.
+This generally leads to a confusing mess.

 Aims of project
 ---------------